RichardLitt/knowledge/ssl-security.md

 ### Use Netlify.

 Seems to be the best option.
+It is currently being used by [@mogden](https://twitter.com/stevekinney/status/797626436127522816), and doesn't take any extra steps but changing over DNS and adding to Netlify.
+This will also allow you to continue to publish to GitHub just fine - just add a Gemfile.

 ##### Steps

 Using https://www.netlify.com/docs/custom-domains.

 - [x] Set up Netlify
+- [x] Add Gemfile to richardlitt.github.com
 - [~] Change DNS servers _Waiting for confirmation, can take up to 24 hours._
 - [ ] Enable security